 Even if he had 10 hours of feeling fear or sadness – if during that time he had two moments of thoughts like these that Hashem is doing everything and it is all for the best.
 And each time it took only 3 seconds, these thoughts have brought about a great tikkun (rectification) and redemption.

 In actuality, it is the work of just thinking, and instantly Emunah begins to illuminate in our heart.
 Because it is said that ‘thoughts of desire bring about corruption’ and at the same time, we know that a small good trait becomes multiplied ad rectifies.
 Even more so if we merit to just think thoughts of emunah, that in itself caused a tremendous tikkun inside of us.

 We need to know that even though we cannot see or understand anything, each time we think ‘everything is from Hashem, everything for the best, and there is none other than Hashem,’ we begin to bring about a great redemption to our soul.
 Not only that but a separate action is accomplished here too, and that is the illumination of emunah in our hearts.
 All of this, just from the power of thought.
 This is one aspect.

-Rebbe Nachman explains that the second aspect of the power of speech, is referred to in a pasuk in tehillim.
+Rebbe Nachman explains that the second aspect of the power of speech is referred to in a pasuk in tehillim.
 “I believed and so I spoke.”
 Rebbe Nachman teaches that emunah is according to our speech.
-One of the advices and paths that Rabbenu gives over to us, is to speak words of emunah.
-Each word that we speak to Hashem with, is called ‘words of emunah’ and they shine divine light in our hearts.
+One of the advice and paths that Rabbenu gives over to us, is to speak words of emunah.
+Each word that we speak to Hashem with, is called ‘words of emunah’ and they shine a divine light in our hearts.